PRENATAL VITAMINS VS PRECONCEPTION SUPPLEMENTS

 For decades, physicians have recommended women of childbearing age take a daily prenatal vitamin with folic acid to lower the risk of birth defects of the brain and spinal cord, called neural tube defects.
 Once conception occurs, most women then continue with the same prenatal vitamin through the duration of their pregnancy.
 While this approach to prenatal vitamins is not new, recent studies have shown that a woman’s nutrient needs prior to conception are different than during pregnancy.
 Further research has shown the impact of particular vitamin levels on the chances of success with fertility treatment.
 Certain supplementation may increase the chances of success.

 Effectively preparing a woman’s body for treatment may optimize her chances of conception.
-Too much or too little of several key nutrients can help or hinder a patient’s fertility treatment outcome.
-As a result, the physicians at Shady Grove Fertility recommend that women start taking a preconception supplement while trying to conceive and then transition to a traditional prenatal vitamin around 10 weeks of gestation.
+Physicians at Shady Grove Fertility recommend that women start taking a preconception supplement while trying to conceive and then transition to a traditional prenatal vitamin around 10 weeks of gestation.

 Iron requirements increase substantially during the second and third trimesters of pregnancy, but while you are trying to conceive, taking extra iron may actually hurt your chances of conception since it can lead to higher levels of oxidative stress in the ovary.
 Most prenatal vitamins have more iron than is needed prior to conception.
 In addition, the high level of iron in many prenatal vitamins can cause stomach upset and constipation.